elabore-coop/0k-odoo-upgrade/README.md

 ### Before migration

 - [ ] import the origin database to migrate on local computer
-- [ ] Uninstall all useless Odoo add-ons.
+- [ ] Uninstall all known useless Odoo add-ons.
 Warning: do not uninstall add-ons for which the disappearance in the finale version is managed by Open Upgrade scrips.
 - [ ] Unsure all the add-ons are migrated in the final Odoo version
 - [ ] (optional) De-active all the website views